aollivierre/PowerPlanTools/README.md

 ## Features

-* Native power plan and setting manipulation using WMI and PowrProf.dll (no powercfg.exe)
+* Native power plan and setting manipulation using Windows Power Management API (no powercfg.exe)
-* Full alias support for known power setting GUIDs
+* Full alias support for all known power setting GUIDs
+* Comprehensive subgroup alias mapping for better organization
+* Automatic inclusion of possible values for power settings
 * Optional raw GUID input for advanced use
-* Tab-completion for PlanName, SettingAlias, and SettingGuid
+* Tab-completion for PlanName, SettingAlias, SubGroupAlias, and SettingGuid
 * Export/Import of power plans using native API (JSON, CSV, or XML formats)
 * Advanced search capabilities with regex and wildcard pattern support
 * Power plan statistics over time using event logs